-Jan McCleskey, MA, OTR The Handwriting ClinicTM RIchardson, Texas 972 633-1974 Jan@thehandwritingclinic.com
+Jan McCLESKEY, MA, OTR The Handwriting ClinicTM 1506 Capitol Avenue Plano, Texas 75074 972 633-1974 Jan@thehandwritingclinic.com

-Jan McCleskey, MA, OTR is an occupational therapist with 19 years experience in the public schools and an additional 18 years experience as owner and clinical director of The Handwriting Clinic(TM) in Richardson, Texas.
-She is the author of the First Strokes Handwriting Programs, and does over 30 workshops per year on a national basis, on topics related to handwriting, fine motor skills and assistive technology.
+Jan McCleskey, MA, OTR is an occupational therapist with 19 years experience in the public schools and an additional 10 years experience as owner and clinical director of The Handwriting Clinic(TM) in Plano, Texas.
+She is the author of the First Strokes Handwriting Products, and does over 30 workshops per year on a national basis, on topics related to handwriting, fine motor skills and assistive technology.
 Her handwriting clinic sees approximately 600 students per year, ranging in age from preschool through adults.

 Introduction: The development of grasp patterns for graphomotor control in neurotypical development continues through age five to six.
 Tool use among children typically begins in the preschool years with the introduction of crayons, pencils, markers, and other graphomotor tools.
-There are many articles on the development of grasp, but the influence of early tool use in children is important for clinicians to understand.
-This article will look at the development of fine motor skills, and how to set up intervention plans within a classroom or therapy, to promote fine motor skills in young children
+There are many articles on the development of grasp, but the influence of joint laxity on grasp development is important for clinicians to understand.
+Joint laxity is common in the general population, and also is occasionally due to congenital disorders or injury.
+This article will look at joint laxity in the thumb interphalangeal joint, the thumb metacarpal phalangeal joint and the index distal interphalangeal joint.
+Atypical grasps on pencils appears to a recent phenomenon, and may be attributed to earlier tool use in children in the past 20 years due to an emphasis on educational readiness skills.

-Article: Atypical grasps on pencils appears to a recent phenomenon and may be attributed to earlier tool use in children in the past 20 years due to an emphasis on educational readiness skills.
-In 1990, Bergmann found that in a study of 447 adults, 80 percent had a manipulative, tripod grasp pattern on pencils.
+Article: In 1990, Bergmann found that in a study of 447 adults, 80 percent had a manipulative, tripod grasp pattern on pencils.
 Why then, is there is a prevalence of children who have non-manipulative grasp patterns on writing instruments?
 A generation ago, children entered kindergarten with some basic readiness skills, but there was not a significant emphasis on providing extensive readiness for kindergarten.
 The kindergarten curriculum was more developmental and provided a rich environment for students to develop fine motor skills.
 In current times when the kindergarten curriculum is more advanced and academic, fine motor skills need more emphasis during the preschool years, and there is an emphasis on tool use with preschoolers.
 It is important to understand the development of grasp in the preschool years and to recognize the influence of joint laxity on atypical grasp patterns.